-FIL Ltd has an Outsourcing and Supplier Management Policy, which has been adopted by FIL Life and that applies to material suppliers and is aligned to the FCA Outsourcing Requirements (Handbook Sysc 8).
+FIL Ltd has an Outsourcing and Supplier Management Policy which applies to material suppliers.
+The Policy has been adopted by FIL Life with an addendum that provides a framework for compliance with the FCA Outsourcing Requirements (Handbook Sysc 8).
 Outsourced services are monitored by the FIL Life Oversight Group.
-The Oversight Group, which meets quarterly, is responsible for monitoring against company specific policies and overseeing outsourced activities on behalf of the Board.
-It monitors outsourced providers, using a balanced scorecard comprised of key performance indicators.
+The Oversight Group, which meets monthly, is responsible for overseeing outsourced activities on behalf of the Board.
+It monitors outsourced service providers, using a balanced scorecard comprised of key performance indicators.